Their own inspirational words shine a light on the secrets of success of 4 of Britain’s best businesspeople.

 In 2015 AO ousted John Lewis as the UK’s Best Retailer at Verdict’s Customer Satisfaction Awards.
 The business is now expanding internationally.

-Success Secret No 3 – Make your business an ethical business
+Secret of Success No 3 – Become an ethical business

 “If you think you are too small to have an impact, try going to bed with a mosquito”Anita Roddick, Former CEO, Body Shop